Load Balancing and Scale-Out Architectures

 The use of X-forwarder-for HTTP header

-To indicate to the server which the original client is, we use – X-forwarder-for HTTP header.
-The client’s IP address is replaced with the load balancer IP address.
-The load balancer can insert the X-Forwarders-for HTTP header where they copy the original IP address of the client into the extra HTTP header – “X-forward-for header.”
+We use the X-forwarder-for HTTP header to indicate to the server which the original client is.
+The client’s IP address is replaced with the load balancer’s IP address.
+The load balancer can insert the X-Forwarders-for HTTP header, where they copy the client’s original IP address into the extra HTTP header—“X-forward-for header.”
 Apache has a standard that copies the value of this header into the standard CGI variable so all the scripts can pretend no load balancer exists.

 The load balancer inserts data into the TCP session; in other words, it has to take ownership of the TCP sessions, so it needs to take control of TCP activities, including buffering, fragmentation, and reassembling.
 Modifying HTTP requests is hard.
 F5 has an accelerated mode of TCP load balancing.